What is Recessed Lighting?

 What Recessed Lighting Should I Use?

-Our professionals can help you figure out which recessed lighting installation is best for the area your choosing to use it in.
-One of the best things about recessed lighting installation is that they are almost completely flush to the ceiling and take up virtually no space.
+Our professionals can help you figure out which recessed lighting installation is best for the area in your home.
+One of the best things about recessed lighting installation is that they are almost completely flush to the ceiling.
+Thus they take up virtually no space.
 Choosing the right recessed lighting will pretty much come down to preference of design.
-Again, the space in which you are utilizing the recessed lighting will depict the amount you’ll need or if you just need to brighten things up a bit.
-Recessed lighting can be a perfect add on to any closet for more lighting or showing off a piece of art work in your main living space.
+Again, the space in which you are utilizing the recessed lighting will depict the amount you’ll need.
+Possibly you just need to brighten things up a bit.
+Recessed lighting can be a perfect add on to any closet for more lighting.
+It can also be used to show off a piece of art work in your main living space.

 Recessed Lighting Styles and Sizes

 Recessed lighting are becoming the new way of room lighting.
 The recessed lighting typically come in two pieces, the housing and the trim.
-The housing is the metal can the light will sit in and of course the trim will be the decorative covering that is flush to your ceiling.
+The housing is the metal can the light will sit in.
+The trim is the decorative covering that is flush to your ceiling.
 You can choose any trim piece you like and one that fits in the room your using it.
 There is a wide range of styles and sizes available for you to choose from including baffle, lensed, reflector, wall-wash, and adjustable.
-The possibilities for complete customization are endless.
+Therefore the possibilities for complete customization are endless.

 Recessed Lighting Installation, Insulation, Energy Efficient and Safety Benefits

-Whether you are replacing old recessed lighting, are adding new ones, the old fashioned ones are more likely to consume large amounts of energy, and get too hot for safety purposes for your attic or the fixture itself.
-Their unsealed canisters usher out heated air into your attic causing possibly more dangerous situations that no one should have to deal with.
+Whether replacing old recessed lighting, or adding new ones, the old fashioned ones are more likely to consume large amounts of energy.
+They also get too hot for safety purposes for your attic or the fixture itself.
+Additionally their unsealed canisters usher out heated air into your attic causing possibly more dangerous situations.
 The old style recessed lighting could not be insulated properly to divert that hot air into a safer route outside your home.
-The old recessed lighting would end up costing more money and giving home owners the potential for more dangerous situations.
+Because of this old style recessed lighting would end up costing more money and giving home owners the potential for more dangerous situations.